HansModer/flutter-libs/README.md

 1. There are 2 workflows present in this repo.
 One creates flutter libs and the other workflow clears the actions and releases section after every 6 hours.
 2. This doesn't clutter the repo.

-The initial workflow file was given by Rajesh khurana.
-It pushes the builds to artifacts.
-The workflow here is upgraded version, needs 1 env but it pushes the libs along with flutter version to the **Releases section** of repo making it easier to locate and download files.
+The initial workflow file was given by __Rajesh khurana__.
+It was pushing the builds to artifacts.
+The workflow here is the upgraded version, needs 1 env but it pushes the libs along with flutter version to the **Releases section** of repo making it easier to locate and download files.